EdwardBock/wordpress-nextjs-starterkit/README.md

 ```

-Goto [localhost:8081](http://localhost:8081/) for the wordpress installation.
+Goto [localhost:8081](http://localhost:8081/) for the WordPress installation.

-Goto [localhost:3000](http://localhost:3000/) for the next.js application.
+Goto [localhost:3000](http://localhost:3000/) for the Next.js application.

-Goto [localhost:8080](http://localhost:8081/) for both next.js and wordpress depending on the url path.
+Goto [localhost:8080](http://localhost:8081/) for both Next.js and WordPress depending on the url path.

 ## Key Features

-- **Gutenberg:** Every Block is represented by it's own React Component.
-No more dangerouslySetInnerHTML of the post content.
+- **Gutenberg Block Editor:** Each Block is represented by its own React Component, ensuring **safe content rendering without using dangerouslySetInnerHTML** for post content
 - **Full Integration:** Full WordPress template hierarchy integration into Next.js.
 - **Optimized URL Structure:** Creates search engine optimized URLs for better visibility.